PAC Mode Estimation using PPR Martingale Confidence Sequences: Abstract

 \section{Abstract}

-We consider the problem of correctly identifying the \textit{mode} of a discrete distribution $\mathcal{P}$ with sufficiently high probability by observing a sequence of i.i.d. samples drawn according to $\mathcal{P}$.
+We consider the problem of correctly identifying the \textit{mode} of a discrete distribution $\mathcal{P}$ with sufficiently high probability by observing a sequence of i.i.d. samples drawn from $\mathcal{P}$.
 This problem reduces to the estimation of a single parameter when $\mathcal{P}$ has a support set of size $K = 2$.
-Noting the efficiency of prior-posterior-ratio (PPR) martingale confidence sequences \cite{waudby-ramdas-ppr} for handling this special case, we propose a generalisation to mode estimation, in which $\mathcal{P}$ may take $K \geq 2$ values.
-We observe that the ``one-versus-one'' principle yields a more efficient generalisation than the ``one-versus-rest'' alternative.
-Our resulting stopping rule, denoted PPR-ME, is optimal in its sample complexity up to a logarithmic factor.
-Moreover, PPR-ME empirically outperforms several other competing approaches for mode estimation.
-We demonstrate the gains offered by PPR-ME in two practical applications: (1) sample-based forecasting of the winner in indirect election systems, and (2) efficient verification of smart contracts in permissionless blockchains.
+After noting that this special case is tackled very well by prior-posterior-ratio (PPR) martingale confidence sequences \citep{waudby-ramdas-ppr}, we propose a generalisation to mode estimation, in which $\mathcal{P}$ may take $K \geq 2$ values.
+To begin, we show that the ``one-versus-one'' principle to generalise from $K = 2$ to $K \geq 2$ classes is more efficient than the ``one-versus-rest'' alternative.
+We then prove that our resulting stopping rule, denoted PPR-1v1, is asymptotically optimal (as the mistake probability is taken to $0$).
+PPR-1v1 is parameter-free and computationally light, and incurs significantly fewer samples than competitors even in the non-asymptotic regime.
+We demonstrate its gains in two practical applications of sampling: election forecasting and verification of smart contracts in blockchains.

-\section{Introduction}
+\section{INTRODUCTION}